 Typically served cold alongside a dipping sauce, they’re crispy, crunchy and delicious.
 You can make spring rolls any time, despite their name.

-Ready to give it a try?
-Follow along as the Taste of Home Test Kitchen guides you step by step through our favorite spring roll recipe.
+Ready to give ’em a try?
+Follow along as we guide you, step by step, through our favorite spring roll recipe.
 On your marks….slice, bundle and roll!